RolandDreger/accessibility-4-indesign/Documentation/accsssibility-4-indesign_documentation.en.md

 The article function in InDesign is used to define the order of the tag structure of content in a document.
 In the InDesign article panel, you can define which content is tagged in the document and in which order.
 This ensures that the content is read aloud by screen readers in the correct order.

+To apply the order in the article panel, the option `Panel Flyout → Use articles for tagging order in PDF`**` must be selected.
+A checkbox in the article section of the report (plugin panel) indicates whether this option is selected or not.

+In addition, for each item, you can use the option `Panel Flyout → Item Options... → Include in Export` in the InDesign item panel to specify whether the content contained in the exported PDF should be tagged.
+A red **No tag export** label in the report (plugin panel) indicates that this option has been deactivated for the corresponding article, i.e., its content will be exported to the PDF without tags using the **Use article for tagging order in PDF** option.

+For the same behavior when exporting to ePub, the option `General → Content → Order: Like Article Panel` must be set in the ePub export options.

 #### Headlines

 The heading levels are checked across all articles - in the order in which the articles and their contained objects are added in the article control panel.